The C7 chord (also known as C dominant 7), is a dominant chord. It has a major triad with a minor 7th.

 For Drop 2+4, we move the 2nd + 4th voice down an octave.

 These were the drop voicings for the normal voicing; however, the first, second, and third inversions can also be turned into drop voicings.
-If you want to learn more about drop voicings, Rick Beato has a decent tutorial on it.
+If you want to study more about drop voicings, Rick Beato has a solid tutorial on it.

 If You'd Like to Know More About Theory...Try My Books!